 A throwback to times when autographs were not only legible but a work of art, Mariano Rivera's signature is a thing of beauty.
-Each letter is formed carefully and with a neat flow.
+Each letter is formed carefully with a neat flow.
 But good luck finding one in a pack.
-Although there are a couple of hundred different signed Mariano Rivera cards, most are in extremely short supply.
-The number of actual products that have Mariano Rivera autographs is extremely small.
+Although there are several hundred different signed Mariano Rivera cards, most are in extremely short supply.
+And the number of actual sets that have Mariano Rivera autographs is extremely small.

 Top 10 Mariano Rivera Cards

-The 1990 Diamond Cards Mariano Rivera may not be flashiest card, but it is significant for being the first of the Yankees legend.
+The 1990 Diamond Cards Mariano Rivera may not be the flashiest card, but it is significant for being the first of the Yankees legend.
 Predating his official rookie card by two years, it's relatively tough to find but not impossible.

 Mariano Rivera is something of a modern hobby anomaly.
 He has just one rookie card.
 It comes from 1992 Bowman Baseball, a set that's notable for its deep rookie checklist.
 Another thing the set is known for is the casual (and decidedly dated) attire many of these youngsters are wearing.
 Rivera looks like he's ready to hit the golf course and not the pitching mound.

 Precious Metal Gems don't carry quite the same history and swagger in baseball as they do in basketball.
 But that doesn't mean they're not valuable.
 As player collectors look to fill in gaps, many of these wild and rare parallels are seeing strong numbers.
 The 1998 Metal Universe PMG Mariano Rivera doesn't show up very often now as most have made their way into personal collections.

 This card is interesting on a few different levels.
 The first, and most important (at least from an aesthetic perspective) is the silver signature.
 It's also got a short inscription wishing Topps a "Happy 60th" that shows that Rivera's printing is as neat as his handwriting.
 Numbered to 60, it's part of a set that was released across several Topps sets in 2011 as it celebrated its 60th year of making baseball cards.